-the consent of the other partners.362 Texas law differentiates between a transfer of a partner's partnership interest and the admission of a successor as a general partner.
-A transferee is neither able to participate in management nor liable as a partner solely because of a transfer unless and until he becomes a partner, but such transferee is entitled to receive, to the extent transferred, distributions to which the transferor would otherwise be entitled.363 A transfer of a partnership interest is not considered an event of withdrawal; therefore, transfer alone will not cause the winding up of the partnership business.364 The partnership agreement will often contain a provision prohibiting a partner from assigning his economic rights associated with the partnership interest.
-Unless otherwise specified by the partnership agreement, all of the partners must consent to the substitution of a new partner.365 General partnership interests may be evidenced by transferable certificates, but ordinarily no such certificates are issued.366
+able to participate in management nor liable as a partner solely because of a transfer unless and until he becomes a partner, but such transferee is entitled to receive, to the extent transferred, distributions to which the transferor would otherwise be entitled.
+A transfer of a partnership interest is not considered an event of withdrawal and will therefore not by itself cause the winding up of the partnership business.
+The partnership agreement will often contain a provision prohibiting a partner from assigning even his economic rights associated with the partnership interest.
+Unless otherwise specified by the partnership agreement, all of the partners must consent to the substitution of the new partner.
+General partnership interests may be evidenced by transferable certificates, but ordinarily no such certificates are issued.

 2. Partnership Interests as Securities.
 Under the Securities Act of 1933, the Securities Exchange Act of 1934, and most state blue sky laws, the term "security" is defined to include an "investment contract."
 Neither federal securities act defines a partnership interest, whether general or limited, as a "security."
 However, by overwhelming precedent, limited partnership interests are considered investment contracts for purposes of the securities laws.
 The question of whether a general partnership interest is a security requires a case-by-case analysis.
-A general partner interest may be a security when the venture, although a general partnership de jure, functions de facto as a limited partnership (i.e., certain partners do not actively participate in management and rely primarily on the efforts of others to produce profits).
+A general partner interest may be a security when the venture, though a general partnership de jure, functions de facto as a limited partnership (i.e., certain partners do not actively participate in management and rely primarily on the efforts of others to produce profits).
 In Williamson v.
-Tucker, 369 the court stated that a general partnership or joint venture interest may be categorized as a security if the investor can show that:
+Tucker, the court stated that a general partnership or joint venture interest may be categorized as a security if the investor can show that

-(1) an agreement among the parties leaves so little power in the hands of the partner or venturer that the arrangement in fact distributes power as would a limited partnership; or (2) the partner or venturer is so inexperienced and unknowledgeable in business affairs that he is incapable of intelligently exercising his partnership or venture powers; or (3) the partner or venturer is so dependent on some unique entrepreneurial or managerial ability of the promoter or manager that he cannot replace the manager of the enterprise or otherwise exercise meaningful partnership or venture powers.370
+(1) an agreement among the parties leaves so little power in the hands of the partner or venturer that the arrangement in fact distributes power as would a limited partnership; or (2) the partner or venturer is so inexperienced and unknowledgeable in business affairs that he is incapable of intelligently exercising his partnership or venture powers; or (3) the partner or venturer is so dependent on some unique entrepreneurial or managerial ability of the promoter or manager that he cannot replace the manager of the enterprise or otherwise exercise meaningful partnership or venture powers.